Working on Mars

 Geologists in the field climb hills and hang onto craggy outcrops; they put their fingers in sand and scratch, smell, and even taste rocks.
 Beginning in 2004, however, a team of geologists and other planetary scientists did field science in a dark room in Pasadena, exploring Mars from NASA's Jet Propulsion Laboratory (JPL) by means of the remotely operated Mars Exploration Rovers (MER).
 Clustered around monitors, living on Mars time, painstakingly plotting each movement of the rovers and their tools, sensors, and cameras, these scientists reported that they felt as if they were on Mars themselves, doing field science.
 The MER created a virtual experience of being on Mars.
 In this book, William Clancey examines how the MER has changed the nature of planetary field science.

-—David Mindell, Director, Program in Science, Technology, and Society, MIT, and author of Digital Apollo: Human and Machine in Spaceflight
+Director, Program in Science, Technology, and Society, MIT, and author, Digital Apollo: Human and Machine in Spaceflight